Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 There are just a few pests and diseases that affect Peperomia, but their attack can really damage the leaves of these plants.
 The pests that cause the splitting or cracking of the leaves include caterpillars, mealy bugs, mites, and thrips while the diseases include leaf spot, anthracnose, and ring spot.

 To control the pests, you can discard the affected leaves or plants.
 You can also use safe sprays like Neem oil or insecticidal soap.
+I recommend the Safer Brand Insecticidal Soap which is usually ready to use and can kill all pests that attack ornamental plants.
 As for the diseases, you can dispose of the affected plants or use an organic fungicide, virucide, or bactericide depending on the pathogen.

 7. You Physically or Mechanically Damage Them Without Knowing

 When carrying out your daily activities in your house, you can damage the leaves of your Peperomia without knowing.
-If your plants are located in areas with high traffic like stairs and doorways, they can really suffer tear and other damages.
+If your plants are located in areas with high traffic, like stairs and doorways, they can really suffer tears and other damages.